pdspicer/ca-store/README.md

 ca-store also provides some methods for saving output from the cert download.
 These are described below.

 ## API
-### caStore.download()
+### caStore.download(options)
+* **Params:**
+    - _options (object)_: controls return type
+        - _raw (boolean)_: whether or not to return raw cert with metaata, defaults to false
-* **Returns:** A bluebird-style promise that resolves to an array of the newly downloaded certs
+* **Returns:** A bluebird-style promise that resolves to an array of the newly downloaded certs (plus metadata, if raw: true) in _options_.

 Downloads and returns the latest certificates from mozilla.
-Basic usage shown above
+Basic usage shown above.
+If options.raw is truthy, returned array will contain objects that include the cert name, trust, and raw cert string in octal.
+The PEM format can be extracted by using cert.PEM(), which will return the string representation.

 ### caStore.exports(scriptName)
 * **Params:**
     - _scriptName (string)_: filepath of the script to generate, defaults to "./ssl-root-cas.js"